-7. To attach the Camera Module to the Pi Zero: Unclip the black locking strip away on the white camera connector on on the Pi Zero - it should move outwards by 1mm and feel loose.
-Now insert the Camera Module ribbon under the black strip and into the white connector - the metal side of the camera ribbon should face toward the green board.
+7. To attach the camera module to the Pi Zero: unclip the black locking strip away on the white camera connector on on the Pi Zero - it should move outwards by 1mm and feel loose.
+Now insert the camera module ribbon under the black strip and into the white connector - the metal side of the camera ribbon should face toward the green board.
 Secure the ribbon by re-clipping the black strip towards the white connector.

-Name Your Camera
+Rename Your Camera

-10. View the contents of the ‘Micro SD Card’ on your computer by selecting 'boot'.
+10. View the contents of the micro SD Card on your computer by selecting 'boot'.